amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

 - **Increased Dataset Diversity**: Expanding the dataset to include more varied scenes and object types, which will help improve the model generalization to real-world scenarios.

 We welcome contributions and ideas to help achieve these goals!

+## License
+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](LICENSE) file included in the repository.

 ## Contact Information
 For inquiries, suggestions, or feedback, please feel free to reach out via email at [amribrahim.amer@gmail.com](amribrahim.amer@gmail.com).
 Your input is greatly appreciated, and I am eager to hear your thoughts on this project!